 Perimenopause: Perils To Pearls

 Did you know that in the past women were sent to asylums, given ovariotomies, lead acetate injections in their vaginas, and had their clitoris non-consensually removed to treat the so-called “disease” of menopause?
 (Heather Corinna, 2021) Even now, silence, shame, and lack of education, funding, and research around women’s health care still exists, and can lead to vicious cycles of anxiety, depression, and physical and emotional suffering of all kinds.
-I recently attended a menopause summit where I had the chance to listen to some of the top doctors revolutionizing women’s health care share an urgent message: You may know more than your doctor.
-It’s not their fault, they were not properly educated on peri/menopause in medical school (they share this was their own experience!), and also, so much has changed.
+Out of 450 billion dollars of healthcare funding in this country, only 1% goes to women over the age of 40.
+I recently attended a menopause summit where I had the chance to listen to some of the top doctors currently revolutionizing women’s health care share an urgent message: You may know more than your doctor.
+It’s not their fault, they were not properly educated on peri/menopause in medical school (they shared this was their own experience when receiving their educations!), and also, so much has changed.
 YOU HAVE TO ADVOCATE FOR YOURSELF.
 Bring your knowledge to your doctor if they are not bringing it to you.
 And if they are not open to working with you, FIND SOMEONE WHO IS.
-They encouraged attendees to share this with as many women as possible, because information is power.
+They encouraged attendees to share this message with as many women as possible, because information is power.
 “Look at your friends, and don’t let your friends suffer either.” -Dr. Mary Claire Haver, MD, author The New Menopause

 The most common thing these doctors said they hear from women when hormones start going haywire as perimenopause begins to unknowingly take over is: “I don’t feel like myself.”
 This transition can make us feel like our bodies are betraying us, or we don’t recognize ourselves anymore.
 Or that we have been tossed aside by society because our value has been lost along with our fertility- or god-forbid, our sex appeal.
 As I continue on this ride towards actual menopause feeling stronger and more balanced now armed with knowledge and options for support, I’m determined to do what I can so that it won’t always have to be that way.
 Doctors will try to throw women an antidepressant and send them on their way, but there is so much more we can do-for our current symptoms AND future brain and bone health.